 IMPORTANT: Following the integration of Airware legacy Software by Delair as from end 2018, Mines & Aggregates solutions are currently hosted at cloud.delair.ai.
 They will be migrated to delair.ai in a single and merged platform in the course of Fall 2019.
-Information hebeafter relates to the product workflows & features only within cloud.delair.ai user interface, and information below will be updated as from migration date.
+Information hereafter relates to the product workflows & features only within the cloud.delair.ai user interface, and information below will be updated as from migration date.

 Delair applies analytics to the acquired data to describe, predict, and improve business performance.